kuskumar/whois/README.md

 # whois
 Python code to fetch whois data for list of host and IP

-#Description
+# Description

-This code has been developed for purpose of importing large file with huge list of hostname for which whois data needs to be extracted.
-The code takes a file in csc format, the iterate through each hostname extarct the relevant data.
-The code can be modified as per user needs.
+The code has been developed for purpose of iterating through a file containing list of hostname for which whois data needs to be extracted.Code takes a file in csv format then iterate through each hostname and extarct the relevant data and store the data in csv format.The code can be modified as per user needs.

-#Arguments
+# Arguments

 Code takes just one arguments which is input file.

-#Help
+# Help
 python whois.py --help

-#Usages
+# Usages
-pythin whois.py -i filename
+python whois.py -i filename